Fixed Income Monthly - October 2023

 For German Pension clients issued by FIL Finance Services GmbH, Kastanienhöhe 1, 61476 Kronberg im Taunus.

-Investors/ potential investors can obtain information on their respective rights regarding complaints and litigation in English here: Complaints handling policy (www.fidelity.lu) and in German here: Beschwerdemanagement (fidelity.de).
+Investors/ potential investors can obtain information on their respective rights regarding complaints and litigation in English here: Complaints handling policy (fidelity.lu) and in German here: Beschwerdemanagement (fidelity.de).

-Unless stated differently, information dated as of March 2023.
+Unless stated differently, information dated as of August 2023.